 "I'm really disappointed that the Republican Party would have someone like Mr. O'Keefe come into New Hampshire on their behalf," Sullivan said.
 "I find it's really sad and disappointing these elected officials are willing to overlook the actions Mr. O'Keefe and his associates are undertaking...
 This is not a joke.
 These are serious matters."

 Buckley questioned why Republicans are offering "a confessed lawbreaker," as a special guest.
 "Is that the kind of message Republicans want to send?" he asked.

-O'Keefe, who heads Project Veritas, shot undercover footage at various polling sites during the Jan.
+O'Keefe, who heads Project Veritas, at various polling sites during the Jan.
 10 New Hampshire Primary, outraging election officials and leading the attorney general's office to launch an investigation.
 The footage was taken at several New Hampshire polling sites, including in Nashua and Bedford, during which phony voters went undercover to ask for ballots for recently deceased people in those wards.
 State wiretapping and eavesdropping statutes specify that it is illegal to record an election official without permission.

 O'Keefe also pleaded guilty in 2010 to misdemeanor charges of entering federal property under false pretenses after he tried to videotape two conservative activists posing as telephone repairmen in U.S. Sen. Mary Landrieu's New Orleans office.